Heal-All, Common Self-Heal, Woundwort, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls

 Prunella vulgaris L. is the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753.

-The above distribution map for Prunella vulgaris is from Plants of the World Online.
+The above distribution map for Prunella vulgaris is from Plants of the World Online is for the species and all the subspecies.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is basically the same.
+Prunella vulgaris subsp. lanceolata is the only subspecies native to the U.S. and is the one most commonly observed.
+The map on the USDA Plants Database for the United States and Canada is basically the same

 2019 was a great year for identifying new wildflower species on the farm.
 I first spotted the Prunella vulgaris in the southeast corner of the farm near the swampy area.
 Later I spotted quite a few growing along the back fence and near the pond.
 I sold the cows earlier in the year and I think they had been eating several wildflower species since I hadn’t noticed them before.